Chapter 03: Hunting Fundamentals

 Jhun nodded again.

 He kept his eyes open and his mind clear, even as all of his surroundings blurred into a tapestry of green and brown.
 Spotting was far more difficult in the wild than in the books.
-Where were the clean illustrations of Tals’Hayun, who could capture the essential details of a specimen with seven brushstrokes?
-Out here, Jhun could hardly tell an ovate shape from a cordate, or distinguish one blur of pastel flowers from the next.
-In fact, from a single tree, Jhun could find several unique shriveled leaves that each resembled nothing from his notes, these tantic, taunting things.
+Where were the clean illustrations of Tals'Hayun, who could capture the essential details of a specimen with seven brushstrokes?
+Out here, Jhun couldn't tell an ovate shape from a cordate, or distinguish one blur of pastel flowers from the next.
+In fact, from a single tree, Jhun could find several unique shriveled leaves that each resembled nothing from his notes, these tantid, taunting things.

 Leadership would come from the supposed heroes of Kyerejhee, if Rowan was to be believed.
-Jhun wasn’t so sure.
-Alex certainly fit the legends, given her strength, her self-assuredness; everything from her poise to her confidence at the head of the squad indicated her natural fit as pointlead.
+Jhun wasn't so sure, despite the Mithran reputation for absolute truthtelling.
+Alex certainly fit the legends, given her strength, her self-assuredness; everything from her broad shoulders to her confidence at the front indicated her natural fit as pointlead.
 The other two?
-Yes, Ty spoke boldly, and Felix loomed large, but Ty had yet to prove actual strength, and Felix was liable to completely fall behind without Alex helping him through the underbrush.
-Perhaps Ty would act as second point and Felix would play drummer.
-Jhun didn’t quite understand what either of those two roles were responsible for, but from the few redbooks he’d studied, both would have fit right in with their role-peers.
+Yes, Ty spoke boldly, and Felix loomed large, but Ty had yet to prove actual strength, and Felix visibly leaned on Alex to help him through the underbrush.

 "Did you find what you were chasing?"
 Jhun asked.
 She was a natural hound.

-Luna’s eyes widened even further with surprise.
-“Earlier?
+Luna's eyes widened even further with surprise.
+"Earlier?
 It was a turkey, as Jay showed us.
-Beautiful plumage.”
+Beautiful dark plumage."

 A scream from ahead tore through Jhun's thoughts.